 Do you have young kids who’d like to film their own adventures?
 Not prepared to spend a whole bunch of cash to let them do it?
 Check out the VTech Kidizoom 180.

 The bright design and simple controls are suitably child-friendly, while the ruggedized case protects the camera from both damage and water up to 6ft deep.
 The lens rotates through 180 degrees, so it can be used for both selfies and more traditional video.

-A pair of mounts is included in the packaging, one for use on bike handlebars, the other for attaching the camera to flat surfaces like skateboards and helmets.
-A small amount of storage is built in, but you’ll likely end up adding a micro-SD card for extra capacity.
+A pair of mounts is included in the packaging.
+One’s for use on bike handlebars, while the other attaches the camera to flat surfaces like skateboards and helmets.
+A small amount of storage is built in, but you’ll likely want a micro-SD card for extra capacity.

-The non-removable battery lasts up to two hours, and charges via the included micro-USB cable that’s also used to offload photos and video to a computer.
+The non-removable battery lasts up to two hours.
+It charges via the included micro-USB cable, which is also used to upload photos and video to a computer.